hildogjr/easyinverter/README.md

 The publication of academics works contend results using this project if conditioned to a ACKNOWLEDGMENT and citation of this repository in the "acknowledgment part" of the article/paper.

 You may use this text:
-"The authors are grateful to the edgeverter's work team by the inverter project, which is available at <<https://github.com/hildogjr/easyInverter>>"
+"The authors are grateful to the EdgeVerter's work team by the inverter project, which is available at <<https://github.com/hildogjr/EdgeVerter>>"

-The original [schematic and PCB file](https://github.com/hildogjr/easyInverter/tree/master/Altium%20prj) are in [Altium 16](http://www.altium.com/), the GERBERs and schematic PDF are provided in the [Assemblies folder](https://github.com/hildogjr/easyInverter/tree/master/Assemblies).
+The GERBERs and schematic PDF are provided in the [Assemblies folder](/Assemblies).

+The most recent files was designed using [Altium 18](http://www.altium.com/).

+The Cost Bill of Materials can be updated by [``kicost -w -i BoM.xml -eda altium``](https://xesscorp.github.io/KiCost/), installing by ``python -m pip install kicost``.

 ---